AzonMedia/swoole-docs/README.md

 ## Introduction

 This project contains unofficial swoole documentation.
-This documentation is partial and supplements the existing [official swoole documentation](https://www.swoole.co.uk/docs/).
+This documentation is partial and supplements the existing documentation.
 It consists of documentation pulled from various sources, reverse engineering, examples, experience from real life applicaltions.

 ## Sources